 EBITDA vs. Net Profit

-When analysing the financial health of your company, these financial terms are two key indicators which provide valuable information.
+When analyzing the financial health of your company, these financial terms are two key indicators which provide valuable information.
 For example, if an investor expresses his interest in your business, he will make the comparison between EBITDA and Net Profit in order to get the bigger picture of your company’s status.

 EBITDA (earnings before interest, taxes, depreciation & amortization) is one of the major financial indicators used for evaluating the profitability of a business.